ara3d/revit-fast-exporter/README.md

 or a filter to exclude specific kinds of data we definitely don't care about.

 This can increase the performance of export, as well as the performance of change detection.

+No code has been written to do this yet.
+It is not a hard problem computationally, but it requires significant consideration to be given to the design of the workflow and UI.